MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-nor-loc-deployment-guidelines.md

 # required metadata

 title: Deployment guidelines for cash registers for Norway
-description: This topic is a deployment guide for the Retail localization for Norway.
+description: This topic is a deployment guide for the Commerce localization for Norway.
 author: AlexChern0v
 manager: olegkl
 ms.date: 07/08/2019